-Dr. Joseph Jakubek joined the faculty of Appalachian State in 2019 and currently teaches courses on social problems, religious institutions and identities, and Appalachian communities.
-Prior to joining Appalachian State, he was a faculty member at Kansas State University and East Tennessee State University and conducted research on social service provision in rural communities across the country.
-His research interests sit at the broad intersection of social service systems, local religious organizations, and communities in rural spaces.
-He is currently working on several projects that surround social services provided by religious organizations at both the local and national levels.
+Dr. Joseph Jakubek joined the faculty of Appalachian State in 2019 and currently teaches courses on the sociology of Appalachian communities, religion and society, and the social construction of social problems.
+Prior to joining Appalachian State, he was a faculty member at Kansas State University and East Tennessee State University and has conducted research on social and economic development within rural communities across the country.
+His research interests sit at the broad intersection of social and economic development strategies, public and private social service systems, local religious organizations, and communities in rural spaces.

 Jakubek, Joseph , and Cornelia Butler Flora.
 2017.
 "Biofuels in an Age of Cheap Oil: Community Capitals and Motivations to Participate in Biodiesel Value Chains".
 Perspectives on Global Development and Technology.
 16 (4):410-433.

 Office address202A Chapell Wilson Hall